Activating non-Hermitian skin modes by parity-time symmetry breaking: Methods

-The models supporting various types of NHSE discussed in the main text are mostly designed based on a non-Hermitian Su-Schrieffer-Heeger (SSH) model, described by the Hamiltonian \cite{PhysRevB.97.045106}:
+\textbf{Non-Hermitian SSH model} The models supporting various types of NHSE discussed in the main text are mostly designed based on a non-Hermitian Su-Schrieffer-Heeger (SSH) model~\cite{PhysRevLett.42.1698,PhysRevB.22.2099}, described by the Hamiltonian:

-where $h_x(k_x)=u+v\cos k_x$, $h_y(k_x)=v\sin k_x+i\gamma/2$, $h_z=ig$, and $\sigma_{\alpha=x,y,z}$ is the Pauli matrix acting on a pseudospin-1/2 space [e.g. two sublattices $|A\rangle$ and $|B\rangle$ as shown in Fig. \ref{supfig1_SSH}(a)]. $u$ and $v$ denote the Hermitian staggered hopping amplitudes.
-The two non-Hermitian parameters $\gamma$ and $g$ describes asymmetric hoppings and on-site gain and loss respectively, as illustrated in Fig. \ref{supfig1_SSH}(a).
+where $h_x(k_x)=u+v\cos k_x$, $h_y(k_x)=v\sin k_x+i\gamma/2$, $h_z=ig$, and $\sigma_{\alpha=x,y,z}$ is the Pauli matrix acting on a pseudospin-1/2 space [e.g. two sublattices $|A\rangle$ and $|B\rangle$ as shown in Fig. \ref{supfig1_SSH}a]. $u$ and $v$ denote the Hermitian staggered hopping amplitudes.
+The two non-Hermitian parameters $\gamma$ and $g$ describes asymmetric hoppings and imaginary on-site potential, which correspond to to non-local and local dissipation~\cite{PhysRevLett.123.170401}, respectively, as illustrated in Fig. \ref{supfig1_SSH}a.
 By separately tuning the two non-Hermitian parameters $g$ and $\gamma$, we can break or restore $\mathcal{PT}$-symmetry selectively for bulk or topological edge states in this model, as discussed below.

 When $\gamma=0$, non-Hermiticity enters the Hamiltonian only through the on-site gain and loss of $g$, and the resultant Hamiltonian